 You might feel a bit of temptation to put your plant out on the windowsill, but this can cause the plant to burn up, which will turn it yellow.
 As mentioned, not all cactus species require as much light.

 The best way to figure out whether your plant is getting enough light or not is to take a close look at its behavior.
-If the plant starts turning yellow, it is an indication that you are giving it too much light.
+If the plant starts turning yellow or brown, it is an indication that you are giving it too much light.
 It’s time to move it indoors.

 2 – The Type of Soil